 - Pretty Fly for a White Guy: After successfully convincing James Blake to go back to his bus route, Graham tries to fist bump Ryan, who refuses.

 - Reality Ensues: The episode makes no attempt at sugarcoating the reality of the South in the 1950s.
 Rosa Parks even cites the lynching of Emmett Till when warning Ryan about approaching white women.
-Ryan's concerns about being in 1950s Alabama also underscore the point that there are plenty of places in Earth's history that would be far from safe for a non-white time traveller to visit.
+Ryan's concerns about being in 1950s Alabama also underscore the point that there are plenty of places in Earth's history that would be far from safe for a non-white time traveller to visit. note

 - Restraining Bolt: Krasko was fitted with a neural implant while in Stormcage Prison that prevents him from killing anyone, due to his history of mass murder.
 When he tries to choke the Doctor, he lasts about five seconds before he collapses in pain.